lyndaumuhoza/cs1710-final-project/README.md

 - Puzzle Players: Peeopl who are generally interested in puzzles may be interested because they can look at how the model solves the the puzzle, and compare different versions of the puzzle using this model

 ## Takeaways

+- We found that there is no correspondence between the magnetic twoers and bicolor towers (at least in the 3 disk, 3 tower case).
+This is because when a disk is flipped, its relationship to the disk immediately below is not guaranteed to be consistent the same way the bicolor towers is.
+For example, if the smallest disk in the magnetic towers is flipped, it no longer can be placed on the second smallest disk.
+However, this is not true with bicolors, as the smallest disk is always guaranteed to be able to stack on top of the one immediately below (since the colors are alternated).
+- We also verified that there is correspondence between the magnetic towers with the default towers, as well as the bicolor towers with the default towers.
+This was not as surprising because the bicolor towers are an extension of the default puzzle, with the additional restriction of not placing two similar colored disks.
+Similarly, the magnetic towers corresponding with the default was not surprising because the magnetic variation is extension of the default with the additional constraints of flipping the disks and preventing disks of opposite-facing polarity from stacking.
+Since both variations still require the disks to be ordered by size, there is a guarantee of correspondence.